ZjohnstonWSU/VerdialWebApp/README.md

 # How to run

-Make sure you have React and Node installed, then in the console of the project's repository, run 'npm run dev'.
+Make sure you have Nodejs and npm installed.
+If you haven't done this yet, follow instructions on geeksforgeeks: [How to install NodeJS]([https://www.geeksforgeeks.org/node-js-npm-node-package-manager/#](https://www.geeksforgeeks.org/install-node-js-windows-macos-linux/)).
+Once installed, in the console of the project's repository, run 'npm run dev'.
 This will start a localhost program with a link that you can view in your browser.

 # React + TypeScript + Vite